“Life begins at the end of your comfort zone.”

 Despite not knowing what the line says, you pull it out and say the line some time during the scene.

-During a bookstore scene, I was looking for a romantic novel because I’m a romantic guy.
+During a bookstore scene, I was looking for a romance novel because I’m an affectionate guy.

 Shortly after the scene, I pulled out the pocket line and told the bookstore clerk “I like the way water feels on my skin.”

 I immediately followed it up with “Because I’m a romantic guy, I like to kiss in the rain.” for clarification.